Single-tenant versus multi-tenant and integration service environment for Azure Logic Apps

 When you create logic apps using the Logic App (Standard) resource type, you can run your workflows anywhere that you can run Azure function apps and their functions, not just in the single-tenant service environment.

 For example, when you use Visual Studio Code with the Azure Logic Apps (Standard) extension, you can locally develop, build, and run your workflows in your development environment without having to deploy to Azure.
-If your scenario requires containers, you can containerize and deploy logic apps as containers.
+If your scenario requires containers, create single-tenant based logic apps using Azure Arc-enabled Logic Apps.
+For more information, review What is Azure Arc enabled Logic Apps?

 These capabilities provide major improvements and substantial benefits compared to the multi-tenant model, which requires you to develop against an existing running resource in Azure.
 Also, the multi-tenant model for automating Logic App (Consumption) resource deployment is completely based on Azure Resource Manager templates (ARM templates), which combine and handle resource provisioning for both apps and infrastructure.